 Extra Tip for Things to Do in Almaty

 Go on a Day Trip to Charyn Canyon

-Without a doubt, a visit to Charyn Canyon is amongst the best things to do not only in Almaty but in Kazakhstan.
+Without a doubt, a Charyn Canyon is amongst the best places to visit near Almaty, and it should also be part of every Kazakhstan itinerary.
 The whole trip there is fascinating.
 As soon as you exit the city, you hit immense open plains.
 Look out for horses along the way.
 We saw quite a few.
 We were a bit apprehensive.
 Since it all looked flat, where could a canyon be?
 Then out of the blue, the terrain changes and there you are!
 The canyon is 150 kilometers long and part of the Charyn National Park.
 You can spend days discovering this 12 million year wonder.
 However, if you go for the day you will most likely explore the Valley of the Castles.
 That’s what we did.
 To go there, we hired a taxi with a driver.
 It took us 2.5 hours each way.
 Take note that the weather in the area goes from -30 to +40 degrees, so dress accordingly.